 There are plenty of beautiful sites to visit in Iceland during the fall season.
-Your first day trip should be to the very famous Golden Circle.
+Your first-day trip should be to the very famous Golden Circle.
 There are three natural wonders you can visit, Thingvellir (Þingvellir) National Park, Geysir geothermal area, and Gullfoss waterfall.
 Thingvellir National Park is a protected World Heritage Site for two reasons.

 One, it is the location where Iceland founded the first democratic parliament.
 Two, you can witness the unique landscape that showcases two tectonic plates separating.
-When you visit you are walking among weighted history and a rare geological phenomena.
+When you visit you are walking among weighted history and rare geological phenomena.
 Geysir is credited as the first geyser and even with giving geysers their name.
 The area is currently dormant but it still has steam and could burst at any time.
 Gullfoss Waterfall, also known as, the Golden Waterfall is a popular favorite.
 The water changes colors and is still stunning when viewed from any angle.
-This waterfall is fueled from Langjökull Glacier, which also features an ice cave you can explore.
+This waterfall is fueled by Langjökull Glacier, which also features an ice cave you can explore.

-Another amazing trip is driving the ring road to see many sites in the South Coast of Iceland like the glittering Diamond Beach.
+Another amazing trip is driving the Ring Road to see many sites in the South Coast of Iceland like the glittering Diamond Beach.
 This beach features crisp black sand and icy white icebergs on shore.
 The contrast is a photographer's dream.
-Then go on a whale watching tour from Reykjavík to see minke whales and dolphins.
-After all of your traveling a relaxing day is needed at the famous Blue Lagoon.
-This manmade hot spring features steamy water, plush landscapes and rejuvenating spa treatments such as mineral infused masks.
+Then go on a whale-watching tour from Reykjavík to see minke whales and dolphins.
+After all of your traveling, a relaxing day is needed at the famous Blue Lagoon.
+This manmade hot spring features steamy water, plush landscapes and rejuvenating spa treatments such as mineral-infused masks.